vdesabou/kafka-docker-playground/docs/reusables.md

 ## 🏚 Simulate TCP connections problems

-[emicklei/zazkia](https://github.com/emicklei/zazkia) is a nice tool to simulate a TCP connection issue (reset,delay,throttle,corrupt).
+[emicklei/zazkia](https://github.com/emicklei/zazkia) is a nice tool to simulate a TCP connection issues (reset,delay,throttle,corrupt).

 Here is an example with HDFS 2 sink connector: